Hans Eppinger: Early years

 In 1936 he is known to have travelled to Moscow to treat Joseph Stalin.
 A year later he was called to treat Queen Marie of Romania.

 Eppinger had been a "member of the NSDAP in a leading position" since September 1937.
 In the weeks before the Anschluss, Eppinger's house served as a quarter for the "Nazi student cells" at the University of Vienna, no different from that of the Viennese professors Wilhelm Falta and Hans Spitzy.
-On 28 May he formally applied for admission to the NSDAP and was admitted retroactively to 1 May (membership number 6,164,614)[4].
+On 28 May he formally applied for admission to the NSDAP and was admitted retroactively to 1 May (membership number 6,164,614).
 His assistant and senior physicians were "almost without exception" SS and SA officers.
 When he learned that, contrary to his expectations, he was not intended to be chairman of the Internist Congress meeting in Vienna, he protested to the NSDÄB.
-This is not acceptable, after all, he is a "full Aryan".